grafana/mimir/docs/sources/mimir/operators-guide/architecture/query-sharding/index.md

 ## Cardinality estimation for query sharding (experimental)

 Since a high number of parallel sharded queries increases load on queriers and their dependencies, it is desirable to shard queries only as much as necessary.
-Queries that return more series, such as those that are of high cardinality, need to fetch more data and should therefore be split into a larger batch of shards.
+Queries that return more series, such as those that are of high cardinality, need to fetch more data and should therefore be split into a larger number of shards.
 Queries that return few or no series should be executed with fewer or no shards at all.
 When determining the number of shards to use for a given query, the sharding logic can optionally take into account the cardinality observed during previous executions of the same query for similar time ranges.